 Acid mantle is a thin film composed of amino acids, lactic acid and natural oils produced by the skin, This layer protects you by keeping bacteria, environmental pollutants and toxins out that leads to inflammation, irritation and premature aging.

-The 4 Important Barriers in Protecting Your Skin
+The 4 Skin Pillars in Protecting Your Skin Well-Being

 Your skin is the outermost barrier on the body that ensures protection from external harm from pollutants, germs, environmental factors and more.
 Skin functions as an active defense layer composed of four main interactive barrier networks.
 Disruption of one of these barriers contributes to health problems like inflammation, allergies, infections, adult acne, rosacea, pigmentation or cancer.